How did you meet?

 Erin really puts herself out there for her loved ones and expects nothing in return.
 She has demonstrated this in our relationship over and over again.
 Erin and I have always been open about the circumstances and outside factors surrounding our relationship.
-We knew that things would be difficult before we started dating, and before we got engaged, but her love is unwavering.
-She loves me with all that she has, and I love her just the same, and that alone is more than enough for me.
+We knew that things would be difficult before we started dating and before we got engaged, but her love is unwavering.
+She loves me with all that she has.
+I love her just the same, and that alone is more than enough for me.

 When did you know this person, was your person?

-At this point we were dating, but not saying that we were.
+At this point, we were dating, but not saying that we were.

 E: I think for me, it was a series of small moments.
 Early on in our relationship, I found myself laughing and dancing and being goofy in ways I hadn’t been in years.
-I felt like she brought back that part of me and now we are never not laughing together.
+I felt like she brought back that part of me, and now we are never not laughing together.

 Can you talk a little bit about one of the poems you two read together during the engagement session?

 E & W: The poem is “Touched by an Angel” by Maya Angelou.
 The last stanza says, “In the flush of love’s light, we dare be brave.
-And suddenly we see that love costs all we are and will ever be.
+And suddenly, we see that love costs all we are and will ever be.
 Yet it is only love which sets us free.”

 Erin’s original plan was to read the poem to Wendy when she proposed.

-The poem is originally written in English, but Erin had planned to propose entirely in Spanish [Wendy’s first language], so she worked for days trying to translate it properly.
+The poem is originally written in English, but Erin had planned to propose entirely in Spanish [Wendy’s first language], so she worked for days trying to translate it correctly.
 Unfortunately, every single piece of it went out of her head during the proposal, and she ended up saying none of it!

 What are you looking most forward to on your wedding day?

-Photographer Marissa Solini Photography
+Photography by Marissa Solini Photography